Vitekarmayur/Vitekarmayur/README.md

 - 👋 Hi i am Mayur
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning  btech in cse.
--    I have completed the c language .

 <!---
 Vitekarmayur/Vitekarmayur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.